zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

 ## Background

-If you follow the [Zonemaster-GUI installation instructions] you can install an official package, and skipping the instructions in this document.
-However, if you havecreated a custom [config.ts] or done theme settings in [tsconfig.json] then you must create a custom installation package for your custom installation.
+If you follow the [Zonemaster-GUI installation instructions] you can install an official package, and skip the instructions in this document.

-This can be done by following the steps below.
+However, if you have created a custom [config.ts], done theme settings in [tsconfig.json] or done some [theme updates] then you must create a custom installation package for your custom installation.
+That can be acheived by following the steps below.

-It is also important to state that even though the installation package is created on Ubuntu 22.04 below, the installation package can be installed on at least all OSs supported in the [Zonemaster-GUI installation instructions].
+It is also important to state that even though the installation package is created on Ubuntu 22.04 below, the resulting installation package can be installed on at least all OSs supported in the [Zonemaster-GUI installation instructions].

 ## Prepare build environment